 Information about grant support (if any), or about the institution that funded the research.

-At the beginning of the article, submit the full name of the institutions and the abbreviated one, if such will be used later (State Institution National Antarctic Scientific Center, Ministry of Education and Science of Ukraine (SI NASC), Ukrainian Antarctic Akademik Vernadsky station (Akademik Vernadsky station).
-The same for terms and acronyms - first the full name is given, and then abbreviated.
+At the beginning of the article, submit the full names of the institutions and the abbreviated ones, if such will be used later (State Institution National Antarctic Scientific Center, Ministry of Education and Science of Ukraine (SI NASC), Ukrainian Antarctic Akademik Vernadsky station (Akademik Vernadsky station).
+The same goes for terms and acronyms - first the full name is given, and then abbreviated.
 Toponyms in the text are indicated in full.

-Section names (in bold, capital letters) are indicated on a separate line; before and after the section name a blank line must be left, subheadings are indicated in bold, normal letters.
-All sections should have a maximum length of 100 characters and have thematically adequate names.
-The number of figures and tables in the text should be minimal and occupy no more than half an A4 sheet.
+Each section name (in bold, capital letters) is printed on a separate line; before and after the section name a blank line must be left.
+Subheadings are given in bold, regular font size.
+All sections should have thematically adequate names no longer than 100 characters.
+Each figure or table should occupy no more than half an A4 sheet.
 Pictures should preferably be submitted in black and white, scanned with a resolution of at least 300 dpi.
 It is not allowed to submit the same material in tabular and graphic form.

-Tables with short headings (single spaced) should be inserted into the text and numbered sequentially in Arabic numerals (in the upper left corner before the name of the table).
+Tables with short headings (single spaced) should be inserted into the text and numbered sequentially using Arabic numerals (in the upper left corner before the name of the table).
 The thickness of the lines (frames) of tables should be 0.5 pt.
-The word Table or Table 1 is italics, the title text is highlighted in bold, and after the word Table or Table 1 should be a full stop.
-References in the text to any of the tables should look like this: (Table 1), if there is only one table in the manuscript - (Table).
+The word Table or Table 1 should be italicized, the title is highlighted in bold, and after the word Table or Table 1 there should be a full stop.
+References in the text to any of the tables should look like this: (Table 1), or if there is only one table in the manuscript - (Table).
 The orientation of the tables on the page is portrait, the layout is vertical.
-No full stop after the caption of a table.
+After the caption of a table there should be no full stop.
 All table cells should be filled in.

 All illustrations to the article should be inserted in the text.
-The number of illustrations should not exceed four and it is desirable to submit them in black and white.
+It is desirable to submit them in black and white.

-Reference in the text - (Fig. 1), if there is only one figure in the manuscript - (Figure).
-Graphic illustrations and photographs should be submitted in a separate file in JPG or TIFF format, the quality of photos should be at a resolution of at least 600 dpi.
-Caption for pictures should be standard Times New Roman, 12 pt.
-The caption to the picture begins with the word Fig. 1. in italics; then the space and the name of the picture.
+Reference in the text is given as (Fig. 1), or if there is only one figure in the manuscript - (Figure).
+Graphic illustrations and photographs should be submitted in a separate file in JPG or TIFF format, at the resolution of at least 300 dpi.
+Captions for pictures should be standard Times New Roman, 12 pt.
+The caption to the picture begins with the word Fig. 1. in italics; then a space and the name of the picture.
 To designate parts of the picture, letters in italics a, b, c, etc. should be used.
 If the manuscript contains drawings of a third party, it is necessary to obtain written permission for their use.
+Download form.

 Units of measurement

-When choosing units of measurement it is necessary to adhere to the International System of Units (SI system).
+When choosing units of measurement it is necessary to adhere to the International System of Units (SI).

 Chemical compounds and mathematical formulas

-Chemical formulas should be specified in accordance with the nomenclature recommended by IUPAC, 1979.
-Instead of the names of simple substances it is allowed to use their formulas.
-Chemical formulas should be presented in ChemWindows.
+Chemical formulas should be specified in accordance with the nomenclature recommended by IUPAC.

-In decimals a comma is used to separate parts.
-The% sign is not separated by a space from the number.
+In decimals a dot is used to separate parts.
+The % sign is not separated from the number by a space.
 A dash is always placed between numbers without spaces.

 Greek characters are not italicized.

-Long and complex mathematical formulas are typed using the Math Type program, and are additionally presented as a separate file.
+Long and complex mathematical formulas are typed using the Math Type program, and are additionally submitted as a separate file.
 To indicate the upper and lower index, a Roman type is used.

-Latin names of species of animals, plants, mushrooms, microorganisms should be given in italics.
-At first mention in the text with the indication of the taxon authors, further - without authors.
+Latin names of animals, plants, fungi, microorganisms should be given in italics.
+At first mention in the text the taxon authors are mentioned, and afterwards omitted.
 Taxon authors and taxon ranks should be in Roman type.
 At the first mention of the species, the genus name is submitted in full, further reduced to one letter, except when the sentence begins with the Latin name or when it refers to species belonging to different genera whose names begin with the same letter.
-In the captions to the tables and figures, the generic names should not be abbreviated (the exception is a list of several species of the same genus).
+In the captions to the tables and figures, the generic names should not be abbreviated (except for lists of several species of the same genus).

-The names and authors of plant taxons should be submitted in accordance with "The International Plant Names Index" (https://www.ipni.org), the names and authors of fungi taxons – in accordance with «MycoBank” (http://www.mycobank.org/ quicksearch.aspx ), the names and authors of marine organisms – «World Register of Marine Species: WoRMS» (http://www.marinespecies.org).
-If the name of a plant, animal, fungus or microorganism species is indicated in the title of an article, the taxon authors should not be indicated, and in parentheses it is necessary to indicate the family (Roman type) to which this species belongs.
+The names and authors of plant taxon should be submitted in accordance with "The International Plant Names Index" (https://www.ipni.org), the names and authors of fungi taxa – in accordance with «MycoBank” (http://www.mycobank.org/ quicksearch.aspx ), the names and authors of marine organisms – «World Register of Marine Species: WoRMS» (http://www.marinespecies.org).
+In the title of an article a taxon’s authors should not be indicated, but it is necessary to state the family (not italicized) to which it belongs.
 Taxon authors should not be presented in the article abstract.

-The list of references contains published works in alphabetical order, which are referenced in the text.
+The list of references contains sources referenced in the text, in alphabetical order.
 A prerequisite is the prevalence of references to works published over the last decade, which are in the international scientometric databases Scopus and Web of Science.
-References to unpublished works are not allowed.
+References to unpublished research are not allowed.

-In the text, reference should be made as follows: (Petrenko, 2015, p.
-123); (Ivanenko et al., 2016); "Recently Melnyk V.I. et al. (2014) have shown that ... ".
-If the reference is made to different authors with the same surname, the correct design is as follows: (O. Petrenko, 2015, K. Petrenko et al., 2017).
+In the text, the reference should be made as follows: (Petrenko, 2015); (Ivanenko et al., 2016); "Recently Melnyk V.I. et al. (2014) have shown that ... ".
+If references are made to different authors with the same surname, the correct design is as follows: (O. Petrenko, 2015; K. Petrenko et al., 2017).
 If two works of one author are mentioned in the text, the first work to which there is a reference is designated as 2018a, the second – 2018b, even if the first was published in December, and the second in February of the same year.
-If the article refers to works with one author but different co-authors, the correct reference will be: (Petrenko et al. 2017; Petrenko et al. 2018).
-In case the reference is made to sources where the first author is one and the second and the other are different and if the works are published in one year, the reference will be: (Petrenko, Stepanenko et al., 2018; Petrenko, Ivanenko, et al., 2018).
-If there are two authors in the article, then indicate both authors with a comma or the and (&) sign.
-Reference to personal message should be as follows: (O. Petrenko, person. message 2018).
-References in the text to the software product should include the full name of the program and the name of the author.
+If the reference is made to sources where the first author is the same and other authors are different and if the works are published in one year, the reference will be: (Petrenko, Stepanenko et al., 2018; Petrenko, Ivanenko et al., 2018).
+If there are two authors in the article, name both: (Petrenko, Stepanenko, 2019).
+A reference to personal message should be as follows: (O. Petrenko, person. message 2018).
+References to software should include the full name of the program and the name of the author.
 Authors should carefully check the list of references, since inaccuracies and mistakes may prevent indexation of the publication in domestic and foreign bibliometric databases.
-In case of inaccuracies in it, the editorial board has the right to reject the article.
+In case of inaccuracies in it, the editorial board has the right to send the article back for re-formatting.
 The References for English-language articles should be submitted in the Latin alphabet to ensure that the article can be processed by SCOPUS, Web of Science, and other international scientometric databases.